timtebeek/kafka-streams-log-correlation/README.md

 kafka-streams-log-correlation
 ---

-Project to demonstrate issue with Kafka Streams Log Correlation when using Sleuth for header propagation.
+Project to demonstrate Kafka Streams Log Correlation when using Sleuth for header propagation.

 1. `docker-compose up`
 2. Run `KafkaStreamsLogCorrelationApplication`